-Nancy L. Gunzenhauser is an Associate in the Labor and Employment practice, in the New York office of Epstein Becker Green.
+NANCY GUNZENHAUSER POPPER is an Associate in the Employment, Labor & Workforce Management practice, in the New York office of Epstein Becker Green.

-While at law school, Ms. Gunzenhauser received the CALI "Excellence for the Future Award" in Privacy in the Workplace.
+While at law school, Ms. Popper received the CALI "Excellence for the Future Award" in Privacy in the Workplace.

 EDWARD M. YENNOCK is a Senior Counsel in the Employment, Labor & Workforce Management and Litigation practices, in the New York office of Epstein Becker Green.
 He focuses his practice on the areas of employment disputes and complex civil litigation.